 Nocturnal bruxism, is a condition in which you unknowingly gnash, or grind your teeth during sleep.

 Wakeful bruxism is unconscious and involuntary jaw clenching when awake.

 - Pain in the TMJ

 Bruxism treatments that protect your teeth

 There is no single cure for teeth grinding also known as bruxism, however these helpful devices and treatments are effective for reducing the damage caused and alleviating the unpleasant symptoms.
-These include dental night guards such as mouth guards and splints and nerve blocking injectables – the same product used for anti-wrinkle injectables.
+These include dental night guards such as mouth guards or splints, and nerve blocking injectables – the same product used for anti-wrinkle injectables.